 The PVHS is grateful for the compassionate care, dependability and skills that our volunteers bring to the benefit of the animals in our care.
 Individuals from our community commit time, talents and donations to assist staff and support the animal programs that allow us to continue the important work that we do in animal welfare in the Pembina Valley.

 See the list of Volunteer Positions at the PVHS here.
-When you see a position you are interested in, complete a Volunteer Application Form and submit it to our Management team.
-When your application is received, our Management team will call to schedule an interview and discuss volunteer placement.
+When you see a position you are interested in, complete a Volunteer Application Form and submit it to our Volunteer & Community Outreach Coordinator.
+When your application is received, our team will call to schedule an interview and discuss volunteer placement.

 Generally we would like volunteers to be over the age of 16, however exceptions can be made should a child's parent or guardian is present when performing volunteer duties.
 For more information on this policy, please call the shelter at 204-822-9413

 Yes!
-Shelter Management is happy to write letters of reference for volunteers that exemplify a positive attitude and show themselves to be reliable, hardworking, and dedicated to their volunteer efforts.
+Our Volunteer & Community Outreach Coordinator is happy to write letters of reference for volunteers that exemplify a positive attitude and show themselves to be reliable, hardworking, and dedicated to their volunteer efforts.
 If you or your child wishes to earn school credit by volunteering at the PVHS, please call 204-822-9413

-Due to the current pandemic, we are restricting direct interaction between shelter animals and members of the public.
+Due to health and safety reasons, we restrict direct interaction between shelter animals and members of the public.
 We are working hard to maintain animal, staff, and volunteer health in the shelter.
 We certainly will welcome your application to join our great group of volunteers!